David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 Views allow you to show only the columns and rows required for least-privilege, and Functions and Stored Procedures allow you to restrcit both columns and rows.

 <h3>Row Level Security</h3>
-SQL Server provides <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver16" target="_blank">Row-Level Security so that you can restrict access to objects based on the security context of the user</a> - whether that is based on Role membership or even the execution context of the query.
+SQL Server provides <a href="https://docs.microsoft.com/en-us/sql/relational-databases/security/row-level-security?view=sql-server-ver16" target="_blank">Row-Level Security </a> which enabled you to restrict access to different rows in specific tables based on a function.
+This function will check the group membership of the user or the execution context to control access to the rows in the database table.

 By creating a Function and a Security Policy, you can set up protections for SELECT, UPDATE and DELETE operations.

 <h4><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Apply Row-Level Security to an Object</b></h4>